Christian von Koenigsegg

-Christian Erland Harald von Koenigsegg (born July 2, 1972) is a Swedish automotive engineer and entrepreneur.
+Christian Erland Harald von Koenigsegg (born 2 July 1972) is a Swedish automotive engineer and entrepreneur.
 He is a descendant of the House and lineage of the Königsegg, a noble family from Germany.
 He is the founder and CEO of the Swedish high-performance automobile manufacturer Koenigsegg Automotive.

 In 1994, Koenigsegg launched the "Koenigsegg project", which eventually became Koenigsegg Automotive.
 Together with designer David Crafoord, Koenigsegg created a design concept following his original sketches.
 The first prototype enabled the foundation of Koenigsegg Automotive.
 Koenigsegg and his wife, Halldora, are leading the company.

 Early life

 Christian von Koenigsegg is the son of Jesko von Koenigsegg, CEO of JK Energiteknik, and fashionista Brita Aasa.
-The von Koenigsegg lineage is attested from CE 1171 and originates in Swabia, in the Holy Roman Empire, where his ancestors were knights (see Königsegg for details).
+The von Koenigsegg lineage is attested from A.D.
+1171 and originates in Swabia, in the Holy Roman Empire, where his ancestors were knights (see Königsegg for details).
 The current logo of Koenigsegg Automotive is based on the Königsegg familial coat of arms.